Zlahrouni/full-stack-stock-market/README.md

 ### User Routes

-For detailed documentation on available routes and functionalities, refer to the `routesDocs` file.
+For detailed documentation on available routes and functionalities, refer to the `routesDocs` file in the `back` folder.

 ## Project Structure